nutridaili/nutridaili.github.io/README.md

 # Website
-This repository contains the files for the NutriDaili website
+This repository contains the files for the NutriDaili website.
+The NutriDaili promotes healthy eating for students by rewarding them PC Points for counting their calories and ensuring that they are eating the right foods.